 Alternative Route on Your Italy Itinerary (7 Days)

 If you’re looking for a bit more laid-back Italy itinerary for 7 days, consider skipping Rome and spending more time around Florence instead.
-Since this Renaissance beauty lies in the lush region of Tuscany, it makes the perfect location to go on a few day trips.
+Since this Renaissance beauty lies in the lush region of Tuscany, we think it’s the perfect place to take a few day trips.

 With its rolling hills and many vineyards, Tuscany is one of the most picturesque regions in Italy.
-Escape the city craze, rent a car, and spend your days hopping around medieval villages, sunbathing at shimmering lakes, and soaking in natural hot springs.
+Rent a car, and spend your days hopping around medieval villages, sunbathing at shimmering lakes, and soaking in natural hot springs.

 How to Visit Italy for 7 Days